Skip to Content

 Adding a Variable

-Select an environment, click Add Variable, and fill in:
+Select a vault, click Add Variable, and fill in:

 FieldRequiredDescription

 KeyYesVariable name (e.g., DATABASE_URL).
-Must be unique within the environment.
+Must be unique within the vault.

 ValueYesEncrypted immediately upon save.